python/cpython/Doc/library/urllib.request.rst

    This method, if implemented, will be called by the parent :class:`OpenerDirector`.
 It should return a file-like object as described in the return value of the :meth:`open` of :class:`OpenerDirector`, or ``None``.
-   It should raise :exc:`URLError`, unless a truly exceptional thing happens (for example, :exc:`MemoryError` should not be mapped to :exc:`URLError`).
+   It should raise :exc:`~urllib.error.URLError`, unless a truly exceptional thing happens (for example, :exc:`MemoryError` should not be mapped to :exc:`URLError`).

    This method will be called before any protocol-specific open method.